 Comparison with short-term overseas visitor arrival statistics

-The estimated average number of visitors who were in New Zealand during April 2008 was up 2 percent from April 2007.
+The estimated average number of visitors who were in New Zealand during May 2010 was up 1 percent compared with May 2009.

 Guest nights by accommodation type

-Hotels had the highest occupancy rate (57 percent) of all the accommodation types in April 2008, followed by motels (55 percent) and backpackers/hostels (47 percent).
+Hotels had the highest occupancy rate (47 percent) of all the accommodation types in May 2010, followed by motels (37 percent), and backpackers (33 percent).